Wardun Yussof

-Mohammad Wardun bin Yussof (born 14 September 1981) is a Bruneian footballer who plays as a goalkeeper for DPMM FC and the national team.
+Mohammad Wardun bin Yussof (born 14 September 1981) is a Bruneian former footballer who played as a goalkeeper.
+One of the finest goalkeepers Brunei has ever produced, Wardun took the mantle left by Ibrahim Abu Bakar and Yunos Yusof and spent over 20 years at the top of his field representing the national team as well as DPMM FC at club level, winning the S.League in 2015 as well as the Singapore Premier League in 2019.

 Club career

-Wardun has been playing for DPMM since 2006, having returned from Wijaya FC after a brief spell in 2004.
+Wardun played for DPMM from 2006 to 2024, having returned from Wijaya FC after a brief spell in 2004.
 Previously, he was a squad member of the Brunei team that participated in the M-League.

 Wardun was sent on loan to Majra FC in 2010 as Brunei (and in extension DPMM) served a two-year FIFA ban.
 He became the team captain in that period and even converted a penalty in the semi-final of the 2011 Brunei League Cup.
 He went on to win the final.
 Returning to the S.League with his parent club in 2012, Wardun became the undisputed number one ever since.
 He did not miss a game in the 2015 season when DPMM finally clinched the S.League title after coming close twice.

 On 2 April 2017, Wardun dropped to the bench and missed his first league game in three years, allowing longtime rival Alizanda Sitom to be the oldest player to start in the S.League.
 The reason was due to an ankle injury.
 Another injury to his thumb in May further blighted his season, and in the end he managed only 8 starts in DPMM's disastrous 2017 campaign.
 Despite a pre-season injury to last season's starter Mu'izzuddin Ismail in 2018, Wardun was kept away from the starting lineup by the signing of youth international keeper Haimie Anak Nyaring.
 He finally made his bow for the season on 3 June against Albirex Niigata (S) after Haimie was red-carded in the 74th minute.